Integer complexity: Stability and self-similarity: Applications to self-similarity conjectures and the degree- case

-We've now proven \cite[Conjecture~8]{Arias} (as Theorem~\ref{cj8}), and a number of variants.
-Now we address Conjectures~9, 10, and 11 from \cite{Arias}, which deal with the degree $1$ case.
-(It is possible to write down generalizations beyond this case, but these generalizations are not interesting.)
-These are:
+Now we address Conjectures~9, 10, and 11 from \cite{Arias}, which also deal with the degree $1$ case.
+(It is possible to write down generalizations beyond this case, but these generalizations are not interesting, and would essentially just recapitulate the contents of Section~\ref{secproof}.)
+Specifically, we prove: